-Following the atrocities carried out by the Nazis during World War II, the victors, the Allied powers, believed justice needed to be served to those responsible for the planning and execution of the Holocaust.
-Out of this desire for justice, the Nuremberg trials were born, during which hundreds of Nazi war criminals were brought to court.
+Following the atrocities carried out by the Nazis during World War II, the Allied powers sought to hold high-ranking officials responsible for the planning and execution of the Holocaust.
+As a result, the Nuremberg trials brought hundreds of Nazi war criminals to court.

 Many top Nazi officials escaped capture and countless others killed themselves before they could stand trial.
-The validity and the intentionality of the trials were in constant question and ultimately left a legacy tainted by an unshakeable sense of controversy.
+The validity and the intentionality of the trials were in constant question and ultimately, though the trials set a valuable precedent for the future, their legacy is tainted by controversy.

-Adolf Hitler rose to power in 1933 when he was elected chancellor of Germany.
-Right away, Hitler and his Nazi government began to make their anti-Semitic beliefs known by implementing laws and restrictions against Jews.
+When Adolf Hitler was elected chancellor of Germany in 1933, his Nazi government began to make their anti-Semitic beliefs the law of the land, implementing legislation and restrictions against Jews.

 These new policies were designed specifically to isolate German-Jews.
 For the first few years of Hitler’s regime, the persecution of Jews remained non-violent.
 But that all changed in the fall of 1938, with Kristallnacht, or the “Night of Broken Glass.”

 This night in November marked one of the first instances where Nazi policies against Jews became violent.
-It is also the event that many people indicated as the start of the Holocaust, an operation designed by the Nazis to execute a “Final Solution” to their so-called “Jewish problem.”
+It is also the event that many people indicate as the start of the Holocaust.
+However, it wasn’t until the Wannsee Conference that Hitler’s plan to exterminate European Jews during the war was solidified.

-From that night on through the end of World War II in 1945, Hitler and the Nazis established a systematic genocide of European Jews.
-In the end, the Nazi regime was responsible for the ruthless murder of approximately six million Jews, according to HISTORY.
+From then until the end of World War II in 1945, Hitler and the Nazis executed a systematic genocide of European Jews via a series of death camps throughout eastern Europe.
+In the end, the Nazi regime was responsible for the ruthless murder of approximately 6 million Jews.

-While World War II raged on, the leaders of the Allied powers, the United States, the United Kingdom, the Soviet Union, and France, convened.
-They publically declared that the Nazis were responsible for mass murder of Jews.
-In December 1942, the Allied powers resolved “to prosecute those responsible for violence against civilian populations.”
+While World War II raged on, the leaders of the United States, the United Kingdom, the Soviet Union, and France, convened in December 1942.
+They publicly declared that the Nazis were responsible for the mass murder of Jews and resolved “to prosecute those responsible for violence against civilian populations.”

-With that declaration, the basis for the Nuremberg trials was set.
-When the Allied powers emerged victoriously from World War II, they rounded up German criminals in an effort to make them pay for their horrendous acts.
+That declaration set the basis for the Nuremberg trials.
+When the Allied powers emerged victoriously from World War II, they rounded up German war criminals in an effort to make them pay for their horrendous acts.

 Hitler committed suicide in the final days of the war and many other Nazis fled the country to escape justice.
 Meanwhile, the Allied powers had to consider how they would proceed with those war criminals they could get their hands on.